Ergonomic Strategies for Migraines in the Workplace

-Migraines are more than just headaches—they’re a complex sensory processing disorder that can affect all five senses and significantly impact daily function.
+Migraines are more than just headaches, they’re a complex sensory processing disorder that can affect all five senses and significantly impact daily function.
 For those living with migraines, the workplace can present unique challenges, but with thoughtful ergonomic strategies, it’s possible to reduce triggers and support employee well-being.

 What is a Migraine?

 Migraine is a genetic brain disorder affecting over 1 billion people worldwide (1).
 It’s characterized by intense, often one-sided head pain lasting from 4 to 72 hours, and is frequently accompanied by nausea, vomiting, and sensitivity to light and sound (2).
+This is where ergonomic strategies for migraines become important, especially in environments where sensory triggers are common.

 Migraine attacks begin in the brainstem and involve hyperactive nerve pathways, especially the trigeminal nerve, which transmits pain signals.
 Symptoms and severity vary widely between individuals and even between attacks.